javi-cortes/music_ws/README.md

 * Install [Python 2.7](https://www.python.org/download/releases/2.7/)
 * Install [pip] (https://pip.pypa.io/en/stable/installing/)
-* Set up the [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) Once in the / of the project, create a virtualenv (tutorial) and run the following command in order to install all the dependencies :
+* Set up the [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) Once in the / of the project, create a virtualenv and run the following command in order to install all the dependencies :
    ```sh
    pip install -r requirements.txt
    ```